MarionDufeu/Medical_Genomics_Project4/README.md

 Welcome to our github repository for Project4 of the medical genomics course at INSA Lyon!

-Before using our code, please download :
+Before using our code, make sure you have nextflow installed on your computer, then please download :

 - Kraken datasets for HPV on https://drive.google.com/file/d/1QYn5lDWjvhtIWCrwmzDc_1fy8ANrXWz1/view?usp=sharing

 - the viral references from the ViFi repository on https://github.com/sara-javadzadeh/ViFi

+- the software FastVifi on https://github.com/sara-javadzadeh/FastViFi.git

 - the human reference on https://drive.google.com/file/d/1XBZbwgcV1n2AWWAyt2RWfSKKxzssRFBo/view?usp=share_link